Thinking about researching stock tank pools and maybe even DIY-ing one this summer? Well, you have good taste, my friend.

 How to craft a stock tank pool

-To create your own stock tank pool, you should first buy or find a galvanized tank 8-foot in diameter and about 2 feet deep.
+You should first buy or find a galvanized tank 8-foot in diameter and about 2 feet deep.
 It’s big enough for one person to submerge into and float away.

 Next, you’ll need to figure out where to put it!
 This might sound easy, but filling up a large volume of water and maintaining it is a pretty tedious job.
 (Ask me how I know!)

 Hence, one of the best stock tank pool ideas is to permanently place it on a spot close to a water source.

 From there, you can either hang a hose over to the side to fill it up or you can drill holes and use a small pump to keep the water moving.

 One pressing issue in using these tanks as pools is keeping the water clean and something you’d want to swim in.
 Regularly skimming the surface with a net can work well (albeit with more effort) as a pump filtration system.

 You can also use a pool vacuum to remove dirt and build-up from the bottom of the tank.
 Chlorine tabs are common however, experts say that using a chlorine float works better to prevent rust and corrosion.

 Anyone else droolin' over @charlottesfarm's stock tank pool? 🤤👌🏻• • • • • • #stocktankpool #stocktank #stocktankpools #stocktankswimming #farmlife #summer #backyardpool #farmgirl #hillbillyswimmingpool #hillbillyhottub #pool #pooltime #poolday #swimmingpool #poolgoals #countrylivin #country #countrylife